 Promoting the Rule of Law in Myanmar

-Core needs in the justice sector include increased capacity for legal education, effective enforcement, and improved public access.
-Systemic and prolonged problems have undermined the justice system’s capacity.
-These include political control of the judiciary, corruption, a shortage of resources and limited access to sources of knowledge, oppression of an independent legal profession, and disregard for the protection of citizen rights as the basic tenet of the rule of law.
-A combination of these and other system failures during decades of autocratic rule have severely eroded public confidence in the justice system.
+Tetra Tech helped USAID address key capacity and structural gaps that limit the effectiveness of justice system actors and inhibit inclusive participation in rule of law reform initiatives, including legal education, enforcement, and public access to justice.
+Justice in Myanmar is impeded by political control of the judiciary; government corruption; a shortage of resources and limited access to sources of knowledge; oppression of an independent legal profession; and disregard for the protection of citizen rights as the basic tenet of the rule of law.
+A combination of these and other systemic failures during decades of autocratic rule severely eroded public confidence.